-When you’re on the hunt for a new place, you’ll notice that some homes are in a community with a homeowners association, or HOA.
-Some folks think of HOAs as over-reaching neighborhood patrols, while others believe the rules protect and enhance property values.
+When you’re on the hunt for a new place, you might find that some homes are in a community with a homeowners association, or HOA.
+Some think of HOAs as over-reaching neighborhood patrols, while others believe the association’s rules protect and enhance property values.

-If you’re one of the more than 73 million Americans who reside in one of these communities, it’s important to make sure you’re following all of your homeowners association rules.
-Here are answers to some of the most common questions about HOA rules and how to avoid potential trouble.
+If you reside in one of these communities, it’s important to make sure you’re following the HOA’s rules.
+Here are answers to some of the most common questions about HOA rules, and how to avoid potential trouble.

 What is an HOA?

-A HOA is a group of community property owners who volunteer to create covenants, conditions and restrictions (CC&Rs) and who manage the community’s property and common areas.
-Typically, these groups of volunteer neighbors contract a professional management company to help enforce the community bylaws.
+An HOA is a group of community property owners, governed by rules known as covenants, conditions and restrictions (CC&Rs), who manage the property and common areas.
+Typically, the HOA contracts with a professional property management company to help enforce the rules.

 Can the police enforce HOA rules?